 Why is My Ghost Shrimp Sleeping So Much?

 Whether your ghost shrimp is nocturnal or has adopted a diurnal lifestyle, they’re not known to sleep much.
 So, if you find your ghost shrimp slumbering more than usual, it’s most likely that the shrimp is suffering from a medical condition and is not feeling well.

 The most common diseases in ghost shrimps are fungal and bacterial infections.
 They can also suffer from illnesses like muscular necrosis and horsehair worms.
-These diseases are bound to mess with a ghost shrimp’s immunity and exhaust all their energy—causing the ghost shrimp to sleep a lot.
+These diseases are bound to mess with their immunity and exhaust all their energy—causing them to sleep a lot.

 How to Make a Ghost Shrimp Active?

 It’s best that you leave a ghost shrimp to its own devices unless medical intervention is needed.
 But if you want to make your ghost shrimp more active, you can optimize the water parameters and alter the feeding routine.

 For ghost shrimps, water isn’t just crucial to their survival but development as well.
 Water plays an essential role in molting, which directly impacts their health and well-being.
 Thus, when water parameters are optimized, they’ll naturally become more active.